Select your local site for products and services by region

 While the 60/40 allocation is often the default option for investors, an SMA offers the flexibility to select a different allocation.
 The S&P 500® large cap is the most popular index option, but more diversified all-cap and global indices are also available.

-The managed account structure allows for customization since it holds individual stocks and individual bonds, each with their own cost basis and tax lots.
+The managed account structure allows for customization, since it holds individual stocks and individual bonds, each with their own cost basis and tax lots.
 That means the portfolio manager can accept securities in-kind, which is often low-basis stock the investor owns.
 Taking securities in-kind can reduce the tax burden on transitioning assets.
-This is especially attractive to clients who are changing advisors, custodians, or outsourcing management for the first time.
+This is especially attractive to clients who are changing advisors and custodians, or outsourcing management for the first time.

-Beyond customization, the investor can personalize their one-account balanced portfolio by aligning it with their personal values.
+Beyond customization, investors can personalize their one-account balanced portfolio by aligning it with their personal values.
 That might mean excluding a particular stock where they already have adequate exposure.
-Or it could mean excluding companies involved in a particular business, like the manufacture or sale of alcohol.
+Or it could mean excluding companies involved in a particular business, such as the manufacture or sale of alcohol.

 Finding the right portfolio

-At the end of the day, the right portfolio for an investor is the one they can stick with through the market’s ups and downs.
+At the end of the day, the right portfolio for an investor is the one he or she can stick with through the market’s ups and downs.
 The 60/40 is a time-tested allocation that usually fits that bill.
 Because it can be implemented in a variety of ways, investors need to think about how simple or complex they want to get.

 Figure 3: SMAs offer more opportunities for funding, customization and tax management